 - Complete any necessary documentation requested in support of a student’s access arrangements.

 - Provide fully qualified teachers to mark non-examination assessments.

 - Ensure any irregularities relating to the production of work by candidates are investigated and dealt with internally if discovered prior to a candidate signing the authentication statement (where required) or reported to the awarding body if a candidate has signed the authentication statement.

 Head of faculty

-- Ensure arrangements are in place to co-ordinate and standardise all marking of centre-assessed components and ensures that candidates’ centre-assessed work is produced, authenticated and marked, or assessed and quality-assured in accordance with the awarding bodies’ instructions (including, where relevant, private candidates);
+- Ensure arrangements are in place to coordinate and standardise all marking of centre-assessed components and ensure that candidates’ centre-assessed work is produced, authenticated and marked, or assessed and quality-assured in accordance with the awarding bodies’ instructions.

-- Ensure teaching staff have the necessary and appropriate knowledge, understanding, skills, and training to set tasks, conduct task taking, and to assess, mark and authenticate candidates’ work (including where relevant, private candidates);
+- Ensure teaching staff have the necessary and appropriate knowledge, understanding, skills, and training to set tasks, conduct task taking, and to assess, mark and authenticate candidates’ work.

 - Ensure teaching staff delivering GCE & GCSE/IGCSE specifications (which include components of non-examination assessment) follow JCQ Instructions for conducting non-examination assessments and the specification provided by the awarding body.

-- Ensure candidates are aware of JCQ and awarding body information for candidates on producing work that is internally assessed (coursework, non-examination assessments, social media) prior to assessments taking place;
+- Ensure candidates are aware of JCQ and awarding body information for candidates on producing work that is internally assessed (coursework, non-examination assessments) prior to assessments taking place.

 - Ensure candidates are informed of their centre assessed marks as a candidate may request a review of the centre’s marking before marks are submitted to the awarding body.